aaronland/dogeared-extruder/README.md

 the `snacktory` readability clone but it has not been merged in to master yet.
 I can't remember why except that I was having trouble getting it to work and decided to try the `java-readability` library instead.

+* You can also type `make exec` to recompile the code and launch the server in foreground mode, which is useful for debugging things.

 To do
 --